valzav/bitshares_acceptance_tests/README.md

 Bootstrap the test net:

-  $ ruby testnet.rb
+  $ ruby testnet.rb -- create

-After a little while your test net is ready and you can run tests (features) via 'cucumber' command.
+After a couple of minutes the test net would ready and you can run tests (features) via 'cucumber' command:

+  $ cucumber

+Or you can specify a feature to run:

+  $ cucumber features/market.feature

+Or tag:

+  $ cucumber -t @current

 ### Note

-Testnet is being recreated from scratch before each scenario, so each scenario is started with a clean state.
+Testnet is being recreated from scratch before each scenario, so each scenario starts within a clean state.

 If you want to pause scenarios execution and keep testnet running after scenario to inspect the nodes via http rpc, insert @pause tag before scenario.